ubports/ubports-installer/README.md

 ### Mac

 1. Download the latest dmg file from https://github.com/ubports/ubports-installer/releases
-2. Open the file and follow the onscreen instructions.
+2. Open the file and follow the onscreen instructions
-3. Launch the program from the application list.
+3. Launch the program from the application list

 ### Windows